 MaxBoys started their career with a genre more to the pop-rock, but at times a more funky oriented one, and they ended the same way. 旅立つ君の横顔に is a good example of what I just mentioned, with the guitars and bass going on but still with a slightly funky instrumental as background.
 I must say that it is probably that mix between genres that captivated lots of people.

-I hope that you enjoyed this month’s SEIYUU DIGEST and learned something about this unit that is mostly forgotten by most people, which is a shame.
-Until next edition’s.
+I hope that you enjoyed this month’s SEIYUU DIGEST and revisited or learned something about this talented unit.